How to Ferment Vegetables: A Beginner’s Guide

 SaltWater Brine

-You have to make sure all of the veggies are completely submerged during the entire fermentation process.
 Some ferments like sauerkraut and kimchi do not require water.
 Instead, the salt is massaged into the cabbage to squeeze out the juices.
-The juice in the cabbage is used to create the brine rather than water.
+The juice in the cabbage creates the brine rather than water.

-Sometimes softer foods like tomatoes require a bit more salt.
-So when making these types of ferments you may want to increase the saltwater brine to 3.5%.
+Sometimes, softer foods like tomatoes require a bit more salt.
+So, when making these types of ferments, you may want to increase the saltwater brine to 3.5%.

-The best way to make a saltwater brine is to add your water to a large pot.
-Then heat it on the stove.
-When the water is hot add the salt.
-Remember 2 tablespoons of salt for every quart of water.
-You can add a bit more salt if you’re fermenting a softer food with a lot of water content like tomatoes.
+Remember to add two tablespoons of salt for every quart of water.
+You can add a bit more salt if you’re fermenting softer food with a high water content, like tomatoes.

-When adding the brine to the jar leave about an inch of space between the brine and the top of the jar.
+When adding the brine to the jar, leave about an inch of space between the brine and the top of the jar.

 Fruits & Veggies